PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Verified by feature tests and explainable benefits.

-- Expect streaming replication with failover tooling.
+- Expect questions on streaming replication with failover tooling.

 1. Backup strategy depth